 A range cooker is the essential heart of any traditional kitchen but often carrying a high price tag, this is not an impulse purchase.

 When it comes to adding new pieces to your home, Graham Duke of range cooker company Everhot advises homeowners follow the old adage of 'buy once and buy well'.

 When combining traditional and contemporary elements in a kitchen, it’s important to ensure that they harmonize well in order to prevent the space feeling disjointed.
 To prevent this, be mindful of the materials you choose.

-A pared-back design allows statement materials to really shine through.
-Here, cabinetry painted in a beautiful soft blue offsets the magnificent marble splashback and worktop.
+A pared-back design allows statement materials to shine through.
+Here, cabinetry painted in a beautiful soft blue offsets the magnificent marble backsplash and countertop.
 The scheme is perfectly complemented with a traditional butler’s sink, while Perrin & Rowe’s Athenian mixer tap in aged brass with porcelain handles adds a warm accent.

-The timeless design of a butler sink makes it a veritable traditional kitchen icon.
+Kitchen sink ideas can be used to set the tone of a traditional kitchen.
+The timeless design of a butler's sink makes it a veritable traditional kitchen icon.
 Originally designed for use by the staff in grand households, they are renowned for their durability, elegant looks and generous size.
 We love this double-bowl butler sink with patterned exterior from Villeroy & Boch.

-8. Pick a bold color to give a traditional kitchen a contemporary twist
+15. Pick a bold color for a contemporary twist